Modification of a Lie-algebra-based approach and its application to asymptotic symmetries on a Killing horizon: Integrability condition

-for a solution $g_{\mu\nu}$ of the Einstein equation and linearized perturbations $\delta_1g_{\mu\nu}$ and $\delta_2g_{\mu\nu}$ satisfying the linearized Einstein equations.
-To check whether Eq.\eqref{integ} is satisfied directly, we need the asymptotic behaviors of the integrant near the boundary $\partial \Sigma$.
-By using the well-known duality between a diffeomorphism and a coordinate transformation of tensor fields, we derive a formula to calculate the asymptotic behaviors under certain assumptions which will be made below.
+for a solution $g_{\mu\nu}$ of the Einstein equations and linearized perturbations $\delta_1g_{\mu\nu}$ and $\delta_2g_{\mu\nu}$ satisfying the linearized Einstein equations.
+To check whether Eq.\eqref{integ} is satisfied directly, we need the asymptotic behavior of the integrand near the boundary $\partial \Sigma$.
+By using the well-known duality between a diffeomorphism and a coordinate transformation of tensor fields (see Appendix~\ref{sec:duality} for the details), we derive a formula to calculate the asymptotic behaviors under certain assumptions which will be made below.